Murder of Olivia Pratt-Korbel: Killing

 Around 10 pm on 22 August 2022, Olivia's mother Cheryl Korbel heard a disturbance outside her family home in Kingsheath Avenue, Dovecot, and opened her front door, with Pratt-Korbel behind her.
 Joseph Nee, a 35-year-old "well-established organised crime group member" and one of two men fleeing from Thomas Cashman, attempted to force himself into her home.
 While Nee attempted to enter the house, Cashman, who was wearing a balaclava and a black jacket, approached the house and shot four times.
 One of the bullets went through Cheryl's hand and into Olivia's chest, fatally wounding her.

 The inquest heard that a police officer attempted to save Olivia's life after the shooting.

 Nee, the intended target of the attack, was a convicted drug dealer and burglar.
 He had been released on licence in 2021, halfway through his sentence.
 Pratt-Korbel's siblings were in the house upstairs during the attack.
 Olivia Pratt-Korbel was later declared deceased at Alder Hey Children's Hospital, Liverpool.
 Merseyside Police understood that Nee walked away from Pratt-Korbel and her mother to get in an escape vehicle, a black Audi car.
-The next day, he was placed under arrest for breaching his licence conditions and would be returned to prison once medical staff had determined his condition stable enough to be dischargeable.